AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 }
 ```

-Now let's look at the code that makes uses this.
+Now let's look at the code that uses this.
 We begin by authenticating and uploading a source image:

 ```js
 let token = await getAccessToken(CLIENT_ID, CLIENT_SECRET);